 Who hasn’t heard of the spa towns of Hungary and the Czech Republic?
 Some of us would even call Budapest a spa metropolis.
-The Balkans has Bansko in Bulgaria, a superb ski resort blessed with mineral waters.
+The Balkans has Bansko and Kyustendil in Bulgaria.
 However, there is another jewel: the spa town of Vrnjacka Banja in Central Serbia.
 The place is absolutely beautiful, with splendid gardens, natural springs, massive trees, and hills.
 Besides you get Serbian royal treatment.
 We have to admit that the Serbs and the Greeks are the best hosts in Europe.
 The food is delicious, the coffee and cakes superb, the weather great and the facilities prime quality.
 Rush to Vrnjacka Banja before the word gets around and let your body and mind relax to the bone.

 The first thing that caught our eyes was the gardens.
 The whole place seems like a giant park interspersed by buildings.
 Also, the architecture really matches nature.
 Though from different periods, most buildings are elegant and simple, a reflection of the surroundings.
 The terrain is a bit irregular.
 Nevertheless, it’s easy to walk around.
 It gets hot in the summer when we went.
 However, all you have to do is get under one of the countless trees.
 There is no need for a car or a bus!
 We walked everywhere, especially after eating so much.
 Take note that the nearby Goc Mountain (part of Vrnjacka Banja municipality) operates as a ski resort in winter.